cookie4000/SudokuSolver/README.md

 # SudokuSolver
-C# Console App using backtracking to solve Sudokus
+C# Console App using backtracking to solve Sudoku puzzles